wcota/dynSIS/README.md

 ## Synopsis

-This code is a implementation of the SIS-OGA (Optimized Gillespie Algorithm), as detailed in our paper [paper](http://wesleycota.com/).
+This code is a implementation of the SIS-OGA (Optimized Gillespie Algorithm), as detailed in our [paper](http://wesleycota.com/).
 It receives as input a network file, containing a list of edges and read, via terminal, the dynamical parameters.

 ## Dataset input